 The Weight Loss Wardrobe

 My weight loss and fitness “aha moment” came at the day spa, when the one size fits all robe totally lied to me and didn’t fit, prompting my mission to get in shape and lose one hundred pounds.
+Also, if it wasn’t for a friend of mine recommending I looked into products such as Cardarine that could assist me on this journey, I don’t think I would be in this position I am now.
+I will always be grateful.
 I have tried so many different diets, and I have found so far that only one has worked effectively for me.
 As I began to work my way down the rack of sizes from 22 to 2, I realized how my shrinking waistline impacted my relationship with my wardrobe.
 I found, not surprisingly, that as I lost weight, I began enjoying shopping more, but I had a strict rule not to buy a lot in a “transition” size, and would tell myself not to invest too much as I didn’t plan on staying in that size for very long.
 I would promptly donate my larger sizes whenever I got into the next size down, as I didn’t want to have “fat clothes” to fall back on.

 Since I have a home office, I kept my choices simple and limited my selections to a pair of black pants, a pair of tan pants, and a pair of jeans with some knit tops, and of course, lots of workout clothes.
 Even now, at goal weight, I tend to gravitate towards fun workout wear that can go from the gym to the street.
 You can find fabulous deals on workout clothes at T.J.
 Maxx, Marshalls and trendy consignment stores.
 I promised myself an entirely new wardrobe as a reward when I hit my goal weight.